yiyangdd01/new-joiner-guide/PR-CR-ATTENTION.md

 ## Functional

-- is the code good to the future developer?
+- Is the code good to the future developer?
-- if you have free time, you should test it by yourself and think seriously about code whether it has some problems.
+- If you have free time, you should test it by yourself and think seriously about code whether it has some problems.

 ## Complexity